 The usefulness of load cells cannot be underestimated.
 These small devices permeate a whole array of equipment across hundreds of industries.
-Read on to find out more about this humble yet essential force and weight measurement tool.
+Read on to find out more about how to use a load cell.

 WHAT IS A LOAD CELL?